 2. Natural Color Schemes

 We’re also loving the color trends for kitchens.
 While white cabinetry is classic and will probably never go out of style, more and more we seem to be all about going back to nature.
 You’ll be seeing many different shades of green in kitchens, including pale mint and olive that will work well in farmhouse kitchens, or even bright chartreuse or clover green for a contemporary flavor.
 If you feel more drawn to blue than green, cabinets in dark blue are popular, especially on the lower cabinets.
 Either color will look great if you complement it with wood flooring and white backsplash tiles.
-Calm, gracious and balanced, the Benjamin Moore 2022 colors are inspired by natural elements such as the sky, earth, water and plants.
+Calm, organic and balanced, the Sherwin-Williams Colormix forecast for 2024 is inspired by natural elements such as the sky, earth, water and plants.
 Get ready to infuse vitality and life into your kitchen!

 3. Simple Cabinets